 Some people use commercial sound machines designed to help people relax or fall asleep.
 You can also use headphones, television, music, or even a fan.

-A 2017 study in the journal Frontiers in Aging Neuroscience found that masking was most effective when using broadband noise, such as white noise or pink noise.
+A 2017 study in the journal found that masking was most effective when using broadband noise, such as white noise or pink noise.
 Nature sounds proved much less effective.

 3. Modified or customized sound machines

 Standard masking devices help to mask the sound of tinnitus while you are using them, but they have no long-lasting effects.
 Modern medical-grade devices use customized sounds tailored specifically to your tinnitus.
 Unlike regular sound machines, these devices are only worn intermittently.
 You may experience benefits long after the device is turned off, and over time, you may experience long-term improvement in the perceived loudness of your tinnitus.

 A 2017 study published in the , found that customized sound decreases the loudness of tinnitus and may be superior to broadband noise.